coldest country in the world

 6. The Cold Desert: Exploring the Antarctic Ice Sheets

-• The Amundsen-Scott South Pole Station: Researchers stationed here experience months of isolation, with temperatures often plunging well below −40°C (−40°F).
+• The Amundsen-Scott South Pole Station: Researchers here experience months of isolation, with temperatures often plunging well below −40°C (−40°F).
 However, these expeditions offer a wealth of knowledge on how life exists in such a harsh environment, from studying microorganisms in the ice to examining how animals like penguins adapt to extreme cold.

 7. Cold-Weather Survival Courses: Training for the Icy Frontier